kihosk/kiosk-help/README.md

 # Advice and answers from the Kiosk Team

 ## [Setting up a Kiosk Screen](articles/screens/index)
-A collection og guides of how to turn connect any kind of screen to Kiosk
+A collection og guides of how to connect any kind of screen to Kiosk

 ---